-This website is a supplement to Peter D. McDonald’s book The Literature Police: Apartheid Censorship and its Cultural Consequences, which was first published by Oxford University Press in February 2009.
+This website is a supplement to Peter D. McDonald’s book The Literature Police: Apartheid Censorship and its Cultural Consequences (Oxford, 2009).
 It is intended for anyone curious to know more about the subject and for those interested in doing further research into the vast topic of apartheid censorship.
 For details about how to access databases relating to the apartheid censorship system, see the Guide.

 About the Author

 McDonald is Professor of English and Related Literature at the University of Oxford and a Fellow of St Hugh’s College.
 He writes on literature, the modern state and the freedom of expression; the history of writing systems, cultural institutions and publishing; multilingualism, translation and interculturality; and on the promise of creative criticism.
 His other principal publications include British Literary Culture and Publishing Practice, 1880-1914 (Cambridge, 1997), Making Meaning: ‘Printers of the Mind’ and Other Essays by D F McKenzie, co-edited with Michael Suarez (University of Massachusetts Press, 2002), and Artefacts of Writing: Ideas of the State and Communities of Letters from Matthew Arnold to Xu Bing (Oxford, 2017; see also artefactsofwriting.com).
 He is also co-author of PEN: An Illustrated History, UK edition Thames & Hudson, international edition MGIP, US edition Interlink Publishing (September 2021); Motovun Book of the Year for 2021.
 See also writersandfreeexpression.com and the lecture series The Secret Life of Books (2022).

 “McDonald’s book is a vigorous yet subtle and always compellingly readable contribution to the history of and debate about the borders of the literary and the place of words in the world.” – Shaun de Waal, Mail and Guardian